jonaslu/ain/README.md

 ```

 # URL-encoding
 [URL-encoding](https://en.wikipedia.org/wiki/Percent-encoding) is something ain tries hard to take care of for you.
-Both the path and the query-section of an url is scanned and any non-valid charaters are encoded while already legal encodings (format `%<hex><hex>) are kept as is.
+Both the path and the query-section of an url is scanned and any non-valid charaters are encoded while already legal encodings (format `%<hex><hex>` and `+` for the query string) are kept as is.

 This means that you can mix url-encoded text, half encoded text or unencoded text and ain will convert them all into a properly url-encoded URL.